 Is your website's IP blacklisted by search engines?
-Use this free IP Address Blacklist Lookup Tool to check whether your website or IP is blacklisted or not.
+Use this IP Address Blacklist Lookup Or Blacklist IP Checker Tool to examine whether your IP is blacklisted or not.
 The IP blacklist checker will show if the URL or IP entered is listed with DNSBL or SURBL systems.
 These systems are used by email system administrators to try and eliminate spam email messages before they reach their users.
 DNSBL is a Domain Name Blacklist.

 Our Blacklist Lookup tool is free to use Online SEO Tools that allow you to examine your website IP and check its status in many databases.
 Instantly check an IP or domain against major email blacklists including Spamhaus, SURBL, SORBS, and more.
 Enter the domain name and press the "Submit" to see the list.

 DNS Blacklists have a rather long history in web terms, with the first one being created in 1997.
 Called the RBL, its purpose was to block spam email and to educate Internet service providers and other websites about spam and its related problems.
 Although modern DNS Blacklists are rarely used as educational tools, their function as an email blocker and filter still serves as their primary purpose to this day.